AMelendez-27/PROYECTO_8_API_REST_FILES/README.md

-# PROYECTO 8: API REST Files & Cloudinary
+# PROJECT 8: API REST Files
-## _thePower - Desarrollo Full Stack_
+## _thePower - Full Stack Development_

-## Descripción
-Este es un proyecto backend desarrollado con Node.js y Express, que implementa una API RESTful para la gestión de directores y películas.
-Incluye almacenamiento de imágenes en Cloudinary, subida de archivos con Multer, y conexión a una base de datos MongoDB Atlas usando Mongoose.
-El objetivo es practicar y demostrar conocimientos en manejo de ficheros, relaciones entre colecciones, middlewares, y servicios externos como Cloudinary.

-## Requisitos del Proyecto
+## Description
-- Servidor con Express
+This is a backend project developed with Node.js and Express, implementing a RESTful API for managing directors and movies.
+It includes image storage in Cloudinary, file uploading with Multer, and a MongoDB Atlas database connection using Mongoose.
+The goal is to practice and demonstrate knowledge in file handling, relationships between collections, middlewares, and external services like Cloudinary.

+---

+## Project Requirements
+- Server with express
-- Conexión a MongoDB Atlas usando Mongoose
+- Connection to a Mongo Atlas database using mongoose
-- Modelos: Director y Film (película)
-- Subida de imágenes a Cloudinary (con Multer y multer-storage-cloudinary)
-- Seeds para poblar la base de datos
+- Creation of two models, both with a field that allows us to store a file
+- A seed to upload data to one of the collections
+- A relationship between collections
-- CRUD completo para directores y películas
+- Full CRUD for all collections
-- Relación entre películas y directores (cada película tiene un director)
-- README con documentación y endpoints
+- README with project documentation, listing the endpoints and what each one does
-- Ejemplo de reutilización del storage de Cloudinary cambiando la carpeta (comentado en el código)
+- File uploads via Cloudinary to both collections
+- File deletion in Cloudinary when the entry is removed from the DB
+- Attempt to reuse Cloudinary storage by changing the folder (may be commented out)
+---

-## Tecnologías
+## Tech
 - Node.js
 - Express
 - Mongoose